cyruscyliu/cyruscyliu.github.io/content/posts/2024-05-15-tech-notes.md

     to effectively generate highly-structured inputs.
 Additionally, its flawed implementation makes it challenging to bypass syntactic checks.
 Favocado can only explore a limited set of browser backend logic.

++ Cooper (NDSS'22):
+    + In this paper, we propose cooperative mutation, which modifies both the script code and the program native input to trigger bugs in binding code.
+We develop three novel techniques to enable practical cooperative mutation on popular scripting languages: we first cluster objects into semantics similar classes to reduce the mutation space of native inputs; then, we statistically infer the relationship between script code and object classes based on a large number of executions; at last, we use the inferred relationship to select proper objects and related script code for targeted mutation.
+We applied our tool, COOPER, on three popular systems that integrate scripting languages, including Adobe Acrobat, Foxit Reader and Microsoft Word.
+COOPER successfully found 134 previously unknown bugs.

++ TypeOracle (ICSE'23):
+    + Full name: Operand-Variation-Oriented Differential Analysis for Fuzzing Binding Calls in PDF Readers
+    + The parameter types of a binding call are inferred by executing the binding call with different values of different types and investigating which types cause an expected effect on the instruction operands.
+The inferred type information is used to guide the test generation in fuzzing.

++ Gramatron (ISSTA'21)
+    + A fuzzer must generate syntactically valid inputs to fuzz beyond the application parser.
+Previous fuzzers employ parse trees with CFG for input generation and mutation.
+Existing grammar-aware fuzzers are ineffective at synthesizing complex bug triggers due to biased sampling and localized small-scale mutations.
+Gramatron performs an automatic two-step transformation on the CFG to create a grammar automaton.
+First, it transforms the CFG into its GNF which performs the grammar restructuring.
+    Second, it converts the GNF of the grammar into an automaton.
+Gramatron can encode any input that abides by the grammar as an automaton walk.
+Grammar automatons restructure the grammar enabling the fuzzer to perform unbiased sampling from the input state space.
+This enable the fuzzer to generate inputs with higher diversity more frequently.
+We also redesign the mutation operators to operate on grammar automatons and perform aggressive changes efficiently to discover bugs with complex triggers.

++ C# is also a memory safe language.